Support and Service Level Agreement

 3.2.1 The Service Provider is not responsible for downtime or any other failure to satisfy the agreed service level if the Service Provider can show that it was caused by any of the following circumstances and provided that the said circumstance was not directly attributable to the Service Provider:

-(a) any of the circumstances listed in Section 15.5 and 15.6 of the General Terms and Conditions; or
+(a) any of the circumstances listed in Section 15.5 and 15.6 of the Customer Terms of Service; or

 (b) virus or other attack on security, despite the Service Provider having taken professional security measures, any Force Majeure Event or the Service Provider restricting the Customer’s access to the Service in accordance with the Agreement.